kpunith8/Links-and-Tutorials/NodeJS/Deploying-web-apps.md

 - Create new node app in heroku (App can be created using heroku-cli as well, download `heroku-cli`, if you want to use `heroku-git` to store your files)

-- Add the `ProcFile` to your git repo in the root folder, `ProcFile` should have the following content, name of the file should be case sensitive.
+- Add the `Procfile` to your project root folder, and should be committed to source control `Procfile` should have the following content, name of the file should be `case sensitive`.
 ```
 web: node index.js // It should point to the folder you are deploying could be auth/index.js
 ```